ePages-de/epages-devportal/_posts/2019/2019-07-24-how-to-transpile-node-modules-with-babel-and-webpack-in-a-monorepo.md

 ### A story of Javascript standards and transpilation

-In this case though, we are not transpiling between Javascript and a derivative language, but between 2 standards of Javascript- ES5 and ES6.
+In this case though, we are not transpiling between Javascript and a derivative language, but between 2 standards of Javascript: ES5 and ES6.
 The ES stands for ECMAScript, which is a [scripting-language specification](https://en.wikipedia.org/wiki/ECMAScript){:target="_blank"}, created to standardize Javascript.
 ES5 refers to the fifth edition of ECMAScript, which is currently supported by all modern browsers.
-ES6- also known as ES2015, is the sixth edition and added several helpful features to Javascript which can be found [here](http://es6-features.org){:target="_blank"}.
+ES6 - also known as ES2015 - is the sixth edition, and added several helpful features to Javascript which can be found [here](http://es6-features.org){:target="_blank"}.
 Now, to avoid browser compatibility issues, it is generally advisable to transpile any code meant to run in the browser and written in ES6 or greater, to ES5.
-This is because while most browsers have added support for ES6, there are still some holdouts (I'm looking at you, Internet Explorer!!) with quite widespread usage.
+This is because, while most browsers have added support for ES6, there are still some holdouts (I'm looking at you, Internet Explorer!!) with quite widespread usage.
-Other ways of ensuring browser compatibility- which can of course be used with transpilation (and should be in most cases) include avoiding or [polyfilling](https://en.wikipedia.org/wiki/Polyfill_(programming)){:target="_blank"} browser or DOM apis not supported in a browser, or [feature detection](https://en.wikipedia.org/wiki/Feature_detection_(web_development)){:target="_blank"}.
+Other ways of ensuring browser compatibility - which can of course be used with transpilation (and should be in most cases) include avoiding or [polyfilling](https://en.wikipedia.org/wiki/Polyfill_(programming)){:target="_blank"} browser or DOM APIs not supported in a browser, or [feature detection](https://en.wikipedia.org/wiki/Feature_detection_(web_development)){:target="_blank"}.

 ### Tools we use